smart agriculture myanmar (SAM)

 - Wageningen University, Agricultural university – assistance on agricultural models

 - Center for Economic and Social Development - training & capacity building

-Project description Satellite, or Earth Observation, data can give great insights into topics as extreme weather, pest outbreaks, flooding and droughts on a local but large scale.
-By incorporating these data into the Golden Paddy platform, we will be able to provide farmers with more detailed advice and inform them about changing conditions that will likely be affecting their crops;
+Farmers in Myanmar receive little to no help from third parties and are often left guessing about crucial influences on their crops.
+Satellite data can provide insights into important phenomena such as (extreme) weather, pest outbreaks, flooding and droughts on a local and large scale.
+By incorporating these data into our Golden Paddy platform we are able to provide farmers with actionable advice around timing of activities and inform them about changing conditions that affect their crops.
+Examples of advice are:

 Learn more about this project?
 Get in touch with Lion at firstname.lastname@example.org